Please send me information about this trip

 From Lima, it is a short flight (1 hr/20 min) to Cusco, the famed capitol of the Incan empire.
 Adios guide will be waiting for you at the airport for transfer to your hotel for checkin.
 Activities are flexible as you adjust to the altitude.
-Begin an easy walking tour of the city including a visit to a local home where authentic "chicha" is brewed using traditional methods.
-Your journey to discover the gastronomy of the Peruvian Andes continues with visit to the local San Pedro market for a glimpse of regional ingredients from the mountains and the jungle, displayed in their most natural forms.
+Begin an easy walking tour of the city.
+Your journey to discover the gastronomy of the Peruvian Andes begins with visit to the local San Pedro market for a glimpse of regional ingredients from the mountains and the jungle, displayed in their most natural forms.
 Your guide introduces you to local Peruvian culture and ancient Inca civilization with legendary stories and a visit to the main Plaza de Armas, once considered the center of the Inca Empire, and where the statue of King Pachacutec, whose brilliant vision led to the design and building of Machu Picchu, greets everyone.
 See the incredible achievements of ancient Peruvians that include stone arches, Inca walls, cobbled streets, and many examples of exotic architecture.
 Observe the impact of colonial invasion and how the collision of two very different societies fused into one enchanting hub of modern Peruvian culture.

-After a stop in our favorite little local coffee shop, we'll travel to the outskirts of Cusco for guided tours of Sacsayhuaman, the ancient Incan fortress perched above Cusco, and nearby Tambomachay and Pukapukara.
-Spend the afternoon with our chef in the kitchen of a local restaurant learning about Peruvian food while you prepare your own dishes.
+After a stop in our favorite little local coffee (and tea) shop, we'll travel to the outskirts of Cusco for guided tours of Sacsayhuaman, the ancient Incan fortress perched above Cusco.
+Then spend the afternoon with our chef in the kitchen of a local restaurant learning about Peruvian food while you prepare your own dishes.
+Enjoy an afternoon to stroll around the exotic city center to explore on your own.
 Overnight in Cusco (order of activities subject to change based on availability of restaurant kitchen)

 Up early for short walk to the station where you catch the morning train to Aguas Calientes, the gateway to Machu Picchu.
 Have quick lunch then continue by shuttle bus to the main entry of Machu Picchu for your afternoon guided tour.
 Return to the village by shuttle bus for overnight in hotel.